What is Dance In Israel?

 Tal Galili is the “tech head” behind Dance In Israel.
 A passionate web activist with a mission to get people online, he has built more than fifteen blogs in Hebrew and English, including the Hummus Blog and Berlin-o-philia.
 Tal has also played a major role in organizing WordCamp Israel 2007 and 2008, a convention of bloggers and web-builders who use the WordPress platform.

-A blogger by night, by day Tal is conducting research for his second degree in BioStatistics at the Tel Aviv University and works in the university’s statistical lab.
+A blogger by night, by day Tal is conducting research for his doctoral degree in Statistics at the Tel Aviv University and works as a teaching assistant.

-You can contact Tal at tal.galili@gmail.com.
+You can contact Tal at [email protected].

 Special thanks